Your step-by-step guide to building a Confluence knowledge base with Refined

 3. In the Create Site dialogue box, enter your site name and, on cloud, subdomain.

-Click through to your site to start adding content to the Site Builder:
+Click through to your site to start adding content to the site structure:

-1. Select the Add Content button on the right-hand side of the Site Builder.
+1. Select the Add item button on the right-hand side of the site structure.

-2. Add a Page from the Add Content dialogue box.
-Pages serve a dual role: (1) as navigation items (they’ll live in the navigation bar top-of-site) and (2) as buckets for related Confluence spaces.
-Spaces nested under Pages will appear as items in a drop-down menu when users select the space in the navigation bar.
+2. Add a Refined Page.
+Refined Pages serve a dual role: (1) as navigation items (they’ll live in the navigation menu top-of-site) and (2) as buckets for related Confluence spaces.
+Spaces nested under Refined Pages will appear as items in a drop-down menu when users select the space in the navigation bar.

-3. Arrange the items in the Site Builder according to your desired site structure and navigation.
+3. Arrange the items in the s according to your desired site structure and navigation.
 Left-justified items will appear as navigation links at the top of your site.
-Nested spaces beneath them in the Site Builder will appear in drop-down menus.
+Nested spaces beneath them in the site structure will appear in drop-down menus.

 Sites are just one way to organize Confluence content with Refined.
 Learn 5 different ways to organize your knowledge base.